 I apply my half an inch with as few troweling strokes as possible, and with just enough pressure to get it to hang, now I wait for it to darken just a bit, the means its setting.

 Here’s the real art in knowing plastering materials.
 FYI, there are no tricks or secrets, just common sense that comes with practice.

-I first wet the setting finish coat with water, then I move the excess lime around to smooth out the lines.
-Too much troweling with brute strength instead of finesse the finish either separates from the wall, blisters, and or spider cracks, now you know.
+I first wet the setting finish coat with water; then, I move the excess lime around to smooth out the lines.
+Too much troweling with brute strength instead of finesse the finish separates from the wall, blisters, or spider cracks.